crystal-garage/telegram_bot/README.md

 JSON-serialized before they are sent to Telegram.
 This includes inline query results, command arrays, media arrays, reply markup, `ReplyParameters`, and `LinkPreviewOptions`.

-Deprecated Telegram aliases are kept where they already existed in the shard.
-For example, `reply_to_message_id` remains on sending methods for backward compatibility, while new code should prefer `reply_parameters` because it maps to Telegram's modern API and supports quote, checklist task, and poll option replies.
-When both old and new reply arguments are supplied, Telegram receives both parameters; callers should normally choose one.

 Some modern update types are parsed and dispatched before all related Bot API methods are implemented.
 For example, `chat_join_request` updates can be